A Choral Scholarship at Queen's provides an exciting musical experience, and vocal and choral training to the highest standard.

 Scholars receive an award to the value of £800 a year, which includes funding for singing lessons.
 In addition, dinner is provided free of charge after every sung service.
 Choral Scholars are elected in competition in two stages: the Oxford University choral scholarship trials in September and the academic examining and interviewing in November and December.
 If there are vacancies the College may also hold a second competition in October for newly arrived undergraduates.
 Up to eight Choral Scholarships are available each year.
 The duties of the Choral Scholars are to sing in the Chapel Choir at the three weekly choral services and in the choir's concerts.
 Prospective applicants are welcome to contact Professor Rees at any time of year.
 An open day for Choral and Organ awards is held by the Oxford University Music Faculty in late April each year.

-Auditions for choral scholarships for entry in 2018/19 will be held on 20-22 September 2017.
+Auditions for choral scholarships for entry in 2019/20 will be held in September 2018.
 Scholarships are offered at Queen’s for all voice types, and eight scholarships are available in total.
-The deadline for applications is 1 September 2017 and the online application form is now available.
+The deadline for applications is 1 September 2018 and the online application form will soon be available.

 Choral Scholar Profile